Skip to main content

 Award: $10,000

-Terms: Funds must be expended within one year of award date.
+Timeline: Funds must be expended within 12 months of award date.

 Eligibility

-Tenured and tenure-track faculty in the College of Science.
-Applicants may serve as PI or receive major funding for only one funded project (SciRIS-ii, SciRIS Stages 1-3, DMPF, Industry Partnership award, etc) at any time.
+All COS faculty and research professionals are eligible to submit a proposal.
+Applicants may serve as PI or receive major funding for only one funded project (SciRIS-ii, SciRIS Stages 1-3, DMPF, Industry Partnership award, etc.) at any time.
 Applicants may serve in support roles on one or more funded grants.

 The proposal must adhere to the following guidelines.
 Incomplete proposals will be returned without review.